pg-support/supt-km/docs/1. FAQs/General/How to request a VAT or tax refund (Hardware & Software).md

 > Info regarding VAT charges and refunds based on the country of purchase.

-VAT is charged for several regions, and the setup is based on a per Shopify store basis (it cannot be set up for each country individually).
+VAT is applied to several regions, and the configuration is established on a per Shopify store basis.
+Due to variations in the tax rate for each country, it cannot be set up individually for each country."

 ~~Positive Grid currently only has tax ID numbers for specific countries.
 As a result, we can only provide VAT invoices to customers from these selected countries who wish to request a VAT refund from their local government.~~

+To request an invoice with a VAT number, customers are required to provide both a valid VAT number and a business address.

-Please ask for the company's **VAT number** and **business address** from the customer and verify it with the following site:
+The agent can verify the VAT number with the following site:
 [Check the VAT number](https://ec.europa.eu/taxation_customs/vies/#/vat-validation)

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vR7bREZgM0YUoH5gtYtWGqVmNcMpgYTtNKh8q79-TsghA-IFj5M9_E8I3F37fpH1i501Alwd3qCHIaa/embed?start=false" frameborder="0" width="760" height="560" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-If the VAT number is valid, send the following information and tag Maines/WeiTing on Supt-Private channel to create an invoice with VAT#:
+Once the validity of the VAT number is confirmed, send the following information and tag Maines/WeiTing on Supt-Private channel to create an invoice with VAT number:

 - Order#